Raforawesome/bento/README.md

 ## Frontend & API

 Bento ships with a Leptos frontend by default, providing a full-stack solution out of the box.
-Leptos is a cutting-edge Rust web framework that offers fine-grained reactivity and server-side rendering, making for a performant and well-integrated default.
+Leptos is a Rust web framework that offers fine-grained reactivity and server-side rendering, making for a performant and well-integrated default.

 For developers who want to build custom frontends (React, Vue, mobile apps, etc.), the REST API can be exposed by enabling the `rest-api` feature flag: